livonschistrate/ACTN/tema1/readme.md

-Implement Reed-Solomon encoding/decoding using the algorithms dis- cussed in class.
+Implement Reed-Solomon encoding/decoding using the algorithms discussed in class.
 For simplicity, consider s = 1 (a single error may be corrected).
 Use as few modular inversions operations as possible.